How Do Bail Bonds Work in Illinois?

 What are the Factors a Court Considers When It Sets a Bail Amount?

 The amount of bail is determined based upon two main factors.
 The first purpose of bail is to ensure that the accused will appear on time at each and every court date.
-The second main factor is to protect the safety of the community.
+The second main factor is to protect the safety of the community, learn more on the topic from experts here.
 In making this determination a court will consider the facts and circumstances of the case, the potential sentence upon conviction, the accused’s ties to the community, and the likelihood the accused will comply with the conditions of bail.
 The amount of bail should be sufficient enough to assure compliance with the conditions of bail; however, it shouldn’t be oppressive.

 Posting bail is the only means of securing your release from custody while waiting for trial.
 The purpose of bail is to ensure that the person comes to court for each scheduled court date and to protect the community from harm.